svalio/atlassian-connect-express-encryption/README.md

 What's next?
 -----

-The project's Getting Started wiki takes you from there (it should pop up automatically in your browser), but a few next steps are:
+The project's Getting Started wiki takes you from there (it should pop up automatically in your browser), but you will have to round out the new app by first running:

-* installing project dependencies:  'ap3 install'
-* Create security keys: 'ap3-keygen'
+`npm install`